Koeman's abysmal Barcelona leave Messi to fight Ronaldo's Juventus all alone | Goal.com

 Of course, Koeman could well be fired by February – if the cash-strapped Catalans can afford the pay-off.
 That's certainly not a given.

-But one wonders how long after the elections on January 24 will the new president decide a change of coach is essential – because this can't be allowed to continue much longer.
+But one wonders how long will be it after the elections on January 24 before the new president decides that a change of coach is essential – because this can't be allowed to continue.

 He's been accused of already throwing in the towel, of course, but that's unfair.
 He was once again Barca's best player against Juve.
 He had more shots (11), more shots on target (seven), more touches (125) and more duels (19) than any other player on the pitch.

-Yet he ended with no goals; his great rival Cristiano Ronaldo scored two, both from the penalty spot.
+It's almost as if he's trying too hard because while he ended with no goals, his great rival Cristiano Ronaldo scored two, both from the penalty spot, after taking just three shots in total.

-And really, that's all that matters.
-Messi is now playing for a team in decline under Koeman, while Juve are improving under Andrea Pirlo.
+And that's the difference between these two living legends at the minute.
+Messi is playing for a team in decline under Koeman, while Juve are improving under Andrea Pirlo.

-Barca had the better of all the most important stats except the one that really counts, on the scoreboard.
-That's because this team specialises in the kind of self-destruction that the board has become famous for.
+Barca had the better of all the most important match stats except the one that really counts, on the scoreboard.
+That's because this team specialises in the kind of self-destruction that their board has become famous for.

-The first penalty may have been harsh but it was a clumsy challenge from a young defender only playing because Barca are so painfully short of cover at the back, which is why Clement Lenglet is now showing the effects of playing all the time.
+The first penalty may have been harsh but it was a clumsy challenge from a young defender (Ronald Araujo) only starting because Barca are so painfully short of cover at the back, which is why Clement Lenglet is now showing the effects of playing all the time.

-A centre-back once renowned for his reliability has become an accident waiting-to-happen, so it came as no surprise when the clearly mentally fatigued Frenchman literally handed Ronaldo another penalty in the second half.
+A centre-half once renowned for his reliability has morphed into an accident waiting-to-happen, so it came as no surprise when the clearly mentally fatigued Frenchman literally handed Ronaldo another penalty in the second half.

-In truth, Juve didn't do much after an impressive opening quarter but then, they didn't have to.
+In truth, Juve didn't do much after an impressive opening quarter but then, they didn't have to, and that's become a recurring them of Barca's campaign under Koeman.
 Defend well against this Barca and you're always likely to be gifted a goal.

 Remember, they went into this game on the back of a farcical 2-1 loss at Cadiz that has left them ninth in La Liga, an embarrassing 12 points behind leaders Atletico Madrid.